 Employment is a key aspect of settlement and integration for newcomers to Canada; however, a lack of language skills often serves as a barrier to gaining meaningful employment in a relevant field.
 Access to employment has become even more pronounced given the recent influx of refugees with low levels of English proficiency in British Columbia.
 With the changing demographic in language training classrooms, it is an opportune time to discuss best practices in employment and language training for low level English speakers to better support this emerging client base.

-The purpose of this webinar is to showcase current innovative models of employment language training in BC, and answer three questions related to low level English speakers, specifically for the BC context:
+The purpose of this 2016 webinar was to showcase innovative models of employment language training in BC, and answer three questions related to low level English speakers, specifically for the BC context: